thanthese/rubiks/readme.md

 For the purpose of identifying patterns, the `0`s and `.`s are usually most helpful.

+Finally, instead of the more conventional "orienting" and "permutating" terms, I prefer the more casual "spinning" and "moving".

 ## Common combinations

 These combinations are so common, they're often referred to by name.
 Many of